hbc/NGS_Data_Analysis_Course/lessons/05_data_organization.md

 * Have a general idea of the experiment and its objectives
 * Understand how and why we choose this dataset

-## Lesson
 The dataset we are using is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).
 The authors are investigating interactions between various genes involved in Fragile X syndrome, a disease in which there is aberrant production of the FMRP protein.
-FMRP has been linked to the microRNA pathway, as it has been shown to be involved in miRNA mediated translational suppresion.
-The authors sought to show that FMRP associates with the RNA helicase MOV10, that is also associated with the microRNA pathway.
-The data we are using is RNA-Seq data extracted from HEK293F cells that were transfected with a MOV10 transgene and normal control cells.
-Using this data we will evaluate  transcriptional patterns associated with MOV10 overexpression.
-The libraries for this dataset are stranded and generated using the dUTP method.
+FMRP has been linked to the microRNA pathway, as it has been shown to be involved in miRNA mediated translational suppresion. **The authors sought to show that FMRP associates with the RNA helicase MOV10, that is also associated with the microRNA pathway.**

+From this study we are using the [RNA-Seq](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50499) data which is publicly available in the [SRA](http://www.ncbi.nlm.nih.gov/sra).
+The RNA was extracted from HEK293F cells that were transfected with a MOV10 transgene and normal control cells.
+Using this data, we will evaluate transcriptional patterns associated with MOV10 overexpression.
+The libraries for this dataset are stranded and were generated using the dUTP method.
 Sequencing was carried out on the Illumina HiSeq-2500 for 100bp single end reads.
+The full dataset was sequenced to ~40 million reads per sample, but for this workshop we will be looking at a small subset on chr1 (~300,000 reads/sample).
 For each group we have three replicates as described in the figure below.

 ![Automation](../img/exp_design.png)